 Canoeing coaches at Royal Canoe Club must be qualified to take or lead groups of paddlers.
-The BCU sets out a number of responsibilities which coaches have to ensure the paddlers in their care can enjoy the sport, are treated fairly and are protected from foreseeable harm.
+British Canoeing sets out a number of responsibilities which coaches have to ensure the paddlers in their care can enjoy the sport, are treated fairly and are protected from foreseeable harm.

 Duty of Care

 Coaches need to be fit and able to perform the job.
-The BCU Statement of Physical Competence requires coaches to declare any medical conditions that may impair their ability to be responsible for the overall safety of others.
+The BC Statement of Physical Competence requires coaches to declare any medical conditions that may impair their ability to be responsible for the overall safety of others.
 The declaring of impairments does not necessarily debar a person from coaching; certain working conditions may be established to ensure you can maintain your responsibilities.
-This helps protect coaches, and is a mechanism by which the BCU can support those individuals with specific medical conditions.
+This helps protect coaches, and is a mechanism by which British Canoeing can support those individuals with specific medical conditions.
 If you need to declare a medical condition return the Medical Declaration Form to your Home Nation.

 Participants Statement of Fitness